Loyola University Maryland

 Graduate student writing groups consist of a cadre of grad students and one group leader, who is either a Loyola Writing Center faculty member or a Loyola graduate student serving as a tutor at the Writing Center.

-Groups are free to set their own meeting schedule but usually meet one hour per month at a mutually agreed upon time and place.
+Groups are free to set their own meeting schedule but need to consider the availability of faculty and Graduate Writing Center consultants.
+Groups usually meet online one hour per month at a mutually agreed upon time.
 The group meetings revolve around a relaxed (but focused) conversation about the writing concerns/experiences of its members.
 Such groups offer ways for grad students to pool knowledge and available resources, provide emotional and practical support to one another, share drafts, expand their thinking about their writing processes and products, and enhance their connections to the larger graduate community.
 If you are interested in learning more about how you can participate in a Writing Center sponsored writing group, please email us at lwc@loyola.edu.